• Skip to primary navigation

 Finished DIY plywood top mobile workbench with clamp tracks installed

-Then I used a large drill bit (one that was large enough for the head of the bolt to fit into), marked it 3/4″ down from the tip with painters tape, then drilled on the BOTTOM SIDE up into the holes 3/4″ deep.
+Then I used a larger drill bit (one that was large enough for the head of the bolt to fit into), to countersink a hole ¾″ deep into the BOTTOM SIDE of the top 2×4 frame.

 Installing Kreg Clamp Traks onto workbench top